marvinpoo/coppnic.cc/wind.markdown

 ### Listening

-As the year is starting and everything is calm around me, I am pretty much banished into the sweet sounds of cineastic post-rock.
-Here are some artists I am listening to atm (random order):

-* Mogwai
+The summer is starting, the mood is getting more active and relaxation is playing a big part for personal care.
+Therefore I am listening to a mix of activating and relaxing songs with positiv sounds.

-* Eluvium
+* Air
-* Sigur Rós
+* Bundspecht
-* Ólafur Arnalds
+* Dope Lemon
-* Jónsi
+* LGoony
-* Múm
+* Icke & Er
-* Rökkurró
+* slenderbodies

 For more music, feel free to check out my music page in the inspiration section.

 ### Reading

-I am still stuck in the "Foundation" Triology, by Isaac Asimov.
-Also reading a lot of articles about social and worklife shift due to the pandemic.
+I am STILL stuck in the "Foundation" Triology, by Isaac Asimov, but I have managed to read a few more chapters.
+Additionally I am reading Michael Tomasello's "A Natural History of Human Thinking".
+Currently not reading many articles outside of computer related non-fiction.

 ### Watching

-I've just finished **Borgen**, the 3rd season of **Star Trek: Discovery** (*yes, I've enjoyed it, unironically*), **The Queen's Gambit** and the 6th season of **Brooklyn 99**.
-Currently I am looking forward to find some new show to commit to.
+I've just finished the second season of **Love, Death + Robots**, **Sweet Tooth** and recently rewatched **The Midnight Gospel**.

 Here are some movies I've recently (re)watched and enjoyed:
-* The Hater (*drama, thriller*)
-* This Is The End (*comedy*)
-* The Girl in the Spider's Web (*nerdy action thriller*)
-* 1917 (*war drama*)
+* Stolen (*Nicolas Cage ftw*)
-* Beautiful Boy (*drug drama*)
+* The Drop (*great gangster drama*)
+* Ten Years (*awesome china critical view of Hongkong's future*)

 ### Traveling

-Due to the pandemic situation, my annual trip to my natural hideout in Brandenburg is probably going to be cancelled.
-In the recent years I have enjoyed this little refugium close to Berlin but far from the chaotic life in my hometown.
-Damn, I really hope I can visit there this year.
+I've just been to our hideout in Brandenburg with some friends and have had a few great adventures with them and also got some time to relax and reflect myself.
+My next trip out of Berlin will be in fall this year.